neuralmagic/docs/docs/source/getstarted.md

 Today, we offer support for convolutional neural network-based computer vision models, specifically classification and object detection model types such as [the models in SparseZoo](https://docs.neuralmagic.com/sparsezoo/source/models.html).

-We are continuously exploring models to add to our supported [model list](https://docs.neuralmagic.com/sparsezoo/source/models.html) and SparseZoo including model architectures beyond computer vision.
-Popular NLP models such as BERT are on the Neural Magic roadmap; [subscribe for updates](http://neuralmagic.com/subscribe).
+We are continuously exploring models to add to our supported [model list](https://docs.neuralmagic.com/sparsezoo/source/models.html) and SparseZoo including model architectures beyond computer vision and NLP; [Subscribe for updates](http://neuralmagic.com/subscribe).

 ### Notes